Annapurna Poonhill Trek during the spring season

 Ghorepani Poonhill Trek during the spring season.

-Kay and Paul started corresponding with us with their requests for visiting museums and architectural monuments of Kathmandu, which they are very passionate about, before heading out on their tailor-made trek during their nine-day visit to Nepal.
+Kay and Paul started corresponding with us with their requests to visit museums and architectural monuments of Kathmandu, which they are very passionate about, before heading out on their tailor-made trek during their nine-day visit to Nepal.

-They had a hectic start to their first couple of days of the trip as we had to squeeze in as many World Heritage sites as possible on the afternoon they arrived and the next morning before flying off to Pokhara in west Nepal; then driving to the starting point of the trek and hiking for an hour on day two.
+They had a hectic start to their first couple of days of the trip as we had to squeeze in as many World Heritage sites as possible on the afternoon they arrived and the following day before flying off to Pokhara in west Nepal; then driving to the starting point of the trek and hiking for an hour on day two.

 Day two: Morning tour and onward to Pokhara.

-We went on to the bus, which drove us to the aircraft and waited to take off when the pilots were informed of heavy rain in Pokhara.
+We went to the bus, which drove us to the aircraft and waited to take off when the pilots were informed of heavy rain in Pokhara.
 We were told the flight was cancelled as it was getting late in the afternoon, and the torrential rain did not appear like it was going to subside anytime soon.
-After a quick discussion, the Thomsons agreed to my suggestion of not wasting time waiting another day to fly; instead, hire a vehicle and start driving as soon as possible.
+After a quick discussion, the Thomsons agreed to my suggestion of not wasting time waiting another day to fly; instead, they hired a vehicle and started driving as soon as possible.

 Day three: Starting the trek.

-We got dropped off at Tirkhedhunga, walked for about twenty minutes before stopping for our pre-ordered lunch.
+We dropped off at Tirkhedhunga and walked for about twenty minutes before stopping for our pre-ordered lunch.
 After that, we had a pretty steep ascend on steps for two hours to Ulleri.
 Paul found it difficult with the temperatures around the low twenties Celsius, coming from Wyoming, where it was still around zero degrees.

 Day four: Ghorepani 2850 m.